 For instance, if you’re relatively inactive and spend most of your time behind a desk, with only an hour or so spare for exercise a week, your body won’t need as many calories compared to an individual who spends ten hours in the gym every week and works outside.

-As such, daily guidelines for calorie intake should be taken as a guideline only, although if you’re looking for more detailed calorie intake information specific to your circumstances, you can sometimes find personalised calorie estimates online, or if in any doubt you could also speak to your dietician.
+As such, daily guidelines for calorie intake should be taken as a guideline only, although if you’re looking for more detailed calorie intake information specific to your circumstances, you can sometimes find personalised calorie estimates online, or if in any doubt you could also speak to your dietician about plans.

 Once you know how many calories you should be eating on a daily basis to maintain your current weight, you could then use a calorie tracker to help you achieve any weight-loss goals you have or to try and stop you from going over your own daily recommended intake.